quantumlib/Cirq/cirq/docs/gates.md

 of these are our old friends:

 **RotXGate**, **RotYGate**, **RotZGate**, **Rot11Gate**.
-These are non-parameterized gates corresponding to the Pauli rotations or (in the case of ``Rot11Gate`` a two qubit rotation).
-When not using ``ParameterizedValue``s prefer to use these gates.
+These are gates corresponding to the  Pauli rotations or (in the case of ``Rot11Gate`` a two qubit rotation).

 Our old friends the Paulis: **X**, **Y**, and **Z**.
 Some other two qubit fiends, **CZ** the controlled-Z gate,